tangalbert919/google-ota-prober/README.md

 If you wish to download the OTA file, pass `--download` as an argument on your terminal.

 ### Option 2: Using a graphical interface
-This option requires installing the `flet` and `markdownify` modules to proceed.
+This option requires installing all needed modules in `requirements-gui.txt`.
 You must have the fingerprint for your device.
 The model code is optional, but encouraged.

 You can run the GUI with `python gui.py`.